iKenndac/new-blog/content/posts/2024-12-17-journey-to-cascable-studio-pt-1-app-review.md

 This happened often enough that it goes beyond a simple oversight by an individual reviewer.
 Either they can't see the provided information, or they're not aware that it's there.

 <strong>Update after I wrote this but before I published it:</strong> I received a final follow-up call and I was told that for now, the advice is to duplicate entitlement information into the "Review Notes" field.
-There seem to be no straight answers to be found anywhere about whether app review can see these additional fields, even internally.
+There seem to be no straight answers to be found anywhere about whether App Review can see these additional fields, even internally.

 Entitlement information is critical information to perform a review of an app.
 If App Review can't actually see this information in Mac submissions, this is a serious failure of the tooling for this process.
 If the reviewers can't see the information, how can they possibly review the app properly?